See answer

 Who Gets AML vs. CML?

 AML is more common than CML.
-The American Cancer Society estimates that in 2022, more than 20,000 new cases of AML and more than 8,000 new cases of CML will be diagnosed in the United States.
-Both AML and CML are more common in adults than children.
+The American Cancer Society estimates that in 2025, there will be more than 22,000 new cases of AML and more than 11,000 new cases of CML in the United States.
+Both AML and CML are more common in adults than in children.

 Risk Factors